Reset the PostgreSQL admin password on a Jitterbit private agent

 postgres: The default admin user.
 You set the password for this account when you install the private agent. -

-jitterbit: An additional admin user created by the installation process.
-The password for this account is randomly generated at installation time, then written to the[DbInfo]section of thejitterbit.conffile.
+jitterbit(Linux) /jitterbitpostgres(Windows): An additional admin user created by the installation process.
+The password for this account is randomly generated at installation time and written to the[DbInfo]section of thejitterbit.conffile.
+On Windows,jitterbitpostgresalso serves as the Windows OS service account that runs the PostgreSQL service.

-Since both accounts have the same access rights, you can use the jitterbit account to connect to the database and change the postgres account's password if you lose or forget it.
+Since both accounts have the same database access rights, you can use the jitterbit or jitterbitpostgres account to reset the postgres account's password if you lose or forget it.
+On Windows, if you also need to reset the jitterbitpostgres Windows OS service account password (for example, when prompted during a private agent upgrade), see Reset the jitterbitpostgres Windows service account password.

 Change the postgres admin user account password